shriprem/FWDataViz/docs/preferences_dialog.md

 ### Show Multi-byte check box in plugin panel [_Default: Unchecked_]
 When this box is checked, the _Multi-Byte Chars_ checkbox will become visible on the plugin panel.
 Since this is a **_3-state_** checkbox, please review the documentation for it at: [Multi-byte Character Data Visualization](https://github.com/shriprem/FWDataViz/blob/master/docs/multibyte_character_data.md#quick-override-from-panel).

+### Hop Right: Move to the left edge of the following field [_Default: Unchecked_]
+* When this box is unchecked, clicking the right [Hop](https://github.com/shriprem/FWDataViz/blob/master/docs/field_navigation.md#hop-field) button will move cursor to the right edge of the current field.
+If already at the right edge of the field, the cursor will be moved to the right edge of the following field.
+* When this box is checked, clicking the right [Hop](https://github.com/shriprem/FWDataViz/blob/master/docs/field_navigation.md#hop-field) button will move cursor to the left edge of the following field.

 ### Fold Line Color & Alpha
 * Click the colored square to specify the color for the lines that indicate the folding block headers. [_Notepad++ default color: Black_]
 * Adjust the slider to specify the color transparency (alpha) for the lines that indicate the folding block headers. [_Notepad++ default value: Opaque_]